aniketpant/aniketpant.github.com/_posts/2011-05-25-no-updates-for-sometime.md

 tags:
   - Time Pass
 ---
-There won’t be any updates on dev.aniketpant.com for quite sometime now as I will be busy with my internship.
+There won't be any updates on dev.aniketpant.com for quite sometime now as I will be busy with my internship.

 Working on ASP .NET